 Whether both types of sperm donors are available in your country of treatment depends on the country's legislation.
 If you are unsure of the terms governing sperm donation in your country, we are always happy to provide advice and counselling.

-What is a non-contact donor?
+What is a No ID release donor?

 We do our utmost to ensure a wide selection of donors with good sperm quality.
 We can only achieve that when we take good care of our sperm donors.